 Students can choose the accelarated degree program if they would like to finish all the credits for graduation in less time than normal.
 WashU accepts transfer credits.
 The school accepts AP credit and IB credits.
 Additionally, WashU has a summer session, so students can earn credits during the summer.

-Around 94% of students who started college at WashU finish the requirements for graduation within six years.
+NOTE: Around 93% of students who start college at WashU graduate within six years.